abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-oracle.md

 +++

 ## Context
 This recipe is part of a cookbook for developing a modern _cloud ready_ microservice using the **greenfield-app-starter**.
 This recipe deals with configuring persistence in the microservice.
-The `HikariDatasource` bean with preconfigured connection pool is used to fulfill persistence needs in the microservice.
+The datasource bean with preconfigured _Hikari_ connection pool is used to fulfill persistence needs in the microservice.

 ### Prerequisite